mariereed/Hackbright-Project/README.md

 ## Usage

 Navigation:

-  Cloud returns to homepage
+..*Cloud returns to homepage

-  Avatar is a dropdown:
+..*Avatar is a dropdown:
-    Dashboard,
+....*Dashboard,
-    Timeline,
+....*Timeline,
-    Logout
+....*Logout

 Homepage:
   Create new users,
   Login

 From the dashboard:
   Unfavorite articles,
   Follow and unfollow blogs,
   Upload profile photo and custom background,

 Timeline:
   Favorite and Hide articles,
   View articles

 Article Page:
   Favorite and Hide articles,
   Back to timeline link returns to scrolled position